 The stimulus funds spent so far have been largely wasted, and subsequent stimulus is not expected to create jobs.
 The big investment in Government Motors is no longer expected to produce any pay-back for taxpayers.

-Filed under: Democrat Corruption, Domestic Policy, Economy, Environment, The Elephant's Child
+Filed under: Democrat Corruption, Domestic Policy, Economy, Environment

 The more one learns about stimulus funds, the more depressing it gets.
 The Stimulus Bill, we have learned, was designed by the Apollo Alliance, a far-left group that marries environmental radicals with labor union radicals.
 That, however, is no excuse.